Martchus/tageditor/README.md

 ## Bugs
 - Large file information is not shown when using Qt WebEngine.
-- Matroska files composed of more than one segment aren't tested yet and might not work.
+- underlying library: Matroska files composed of more than one segment aren't tested yet and might not work.
+- underlying library: To add new features I've had to revise a lot of code since the last release.
+I always test the library with files produced by mkvmerge and ffmpeg and several other file but can't verify that it will work with all files.
+Hence I recommend to create backups of your files.